DARA-Project/docs/README.md

    > dgo install
 ```

-## Usage Instructions
+## How to use

-### Record + Replay
+### Record + Replay usage

 #### Environment setup

-Recording and Replaying requires shared memory and the environment to be set up for communication between the global scheduler and the local Go runtimes.
-This is automated as part of the run script we provide in sample examples in the GoDist-Scheduler repository.
+Recording and replaying requires shared memory for IPC and for the environment to be set up for communication between the global scheduler and the local Go runtimes.
+This is automated by a run.sh script in the GoDist-Scheduler repo: [example run.sh](https://github.com/DARA-Project/GoDist-Scheduler/blob/master/examples/SimpleFileRead/run.sh)
-An example of this script can be found [here](https://github.com/DARA-Project/GoDist-Scheduler/blob/master/examples/SimpleFileRead/run.sh)

-The same run script is also used to record and replay exectuions.
+The same run.sh script is also used to record and replay exectuions.

 The ```Program``` variable in the run script is the name of the go file that contains the main function for running the system.